-How to Choose language – Dragon Speech Recognition
+How to Choose Language with Dragon Speech Recognition

 Written by Matt Hartley

-Today is English Language Day, hence I was reminded of a funny story that I want to share with you.
+Allow me to share a funny story with you.
 A happening that perfectly demonstrates the nuances of the English language.

 It was a normal day for me, I was training a client who works for the council.
 This particular client uses Dragon with a digital voice recorder to provide a quicker and more efficient way to produce her reports on the move.